TomLXXVI/python-hvac/README.md

 **heat_transfer**<br>
 This package implements a number of correlations for calculating convection heat transfer coefficients and friction factors for different geometries.
-Most correlations were taken from the book "Introduction to Engineering Heat Transfer" by G. F. Nellis and S. A. Klein (Cambridge University Press).
+Most correlations were taken from *Nellis G. F. , & Klein S. A.  (2021).
+INTRODUCTION TO ENGINEERING HEAT TRANSFER.
+Cambridge University Press*.

 **heat_exchanger**<br>
-Originally (and still) part of the subpackage **heat_transfer**, but a new, rewritten package has also been added directly as a subpackage of the main package **hvac**.
-It implements the effectiveness-NTU method for both dry and wet external heat transfer surfaces, and it contains rating and sizing procedures for some fin-tube heat exchangers, which are applicable to single-phase fluid flow, and which are implementations of the procedures described in the book "Fundamentals of Heat Exchanger Design" by R. K. Shah and D. P. Sekulic (John Wiley & Sons, 2003).
+Originally (and still) part of the subpackage **heat_transfer**, but a rewritten package has also been added as a subpackage of the main package **hvac**.
+It implements the effectiveness-NTU method for both dry and wet external heat transfer surfaces, and it contains rating and sizing procedures for some fin-tube heat exchangers, which are applicable to single-phase fluid flow, and which are implementations of the procedures described in *Shah,
+R. K. , & Sekulic, D. P.  (2003).
+FUNDAMENTALS OF HEAT EXCHANGER DESIGN.
+John Wiley & Sons*.

 **vapor_compression**<br>
 Furthermore, subpackage `heat_transfer.heat_exchanger.fin_tube` also contains